blue-smoke-media/BSM/trello-board.md

 \*\*Remove Link to blog LG. images.

+\*\*Web pages to write and link from the index to the new page.
+--Local Search
+--What is a Heat Map
+--Lead Generation
+-------COMPLETED-------------The Map Pack
+--What Is Social Proof?

 \*\*BLOG Articles to write.
 --Optimizing for the Google Core Web Vitals Updates
 --How to optimize your website for your Users Experience {UX}.
 --Page Experience Ranking Signals

+-------COMPLETED-----------\*\*Replace Favicon WITHOUT Smoke background!

+-------COMPLETED-----------\*\*In the CSS, add :visited color to the links in OUR SERVICES.

+-------COMPLETED-----------[Created image and put in images folder]\*\*Find ORIGINAL Smoke background to replace ALL Smoke images.
+The current one is pixelated and has RED AURAS in places.

+-------COMPLETED-----------\*\*Write NEW copy for sidebar of FREE Audit CTA.
+\*\*CSS for submit button on AUDIT CTA-------------"currently working on - waiting to hear back from Braden"